weecology/retriever/docs/pyretriever.rst

   def download(dataset, path='./', quiet=False, subdir=False, debug=False):

 A simple download for the ``iris`` dataset can be done using the following.
-The downloaded files would be located at your current working directory by default.

 .. code-block:: python